MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 - Yaw is defined as rotation about the z-axis
 - Positive pitch, roll, and yaw are defined by the right hand rule
     - Point your right thumb in the positive direction of the axis being rotated about.
 The fingers of the hand curve in the direction of positive rotation.
 [Reference](https://en.wikipedia.org/wiki/Right-hand_rule)
-    - Positive pitch is defined as counter-clockwise rotation in the yz plane when view from the +x side
+    - Positive pitch is defined as counter-clockwise rotation in the yz plane when viewed from the +x side
-    - Positive roll is defined as counter-clockwise rotation in the xz plan when view from the +y side
+    - Positive roll is defined as counter-clockwise rotation in the xz plan when viewed from the +y side
     - Positive yaw is defined as counter-clockwise rotation in the xy plane when viewed from the +z side

 <center>